Atari 8-bit computers: ANTIC

 ANTIC is a microprocessor which processes a sequence of instructions known as a display list.
 An instruction adds one row of the specified graphics mode to the display.
 Each mode varies based on whether it represents text or a bitmap, the resolution and number of colors, and its vertical height in scan lines.
 An instruction also indicates if it contains an interrupt, if fine scrolling is enabled, and optionally where to fetch the display data from memory.

 Since each row can be specified individually, the programmer can create displays containing different text or bitmapped graphics modes on one screen, where the data can be fetched from arbitrary, non-sequential memory addresses.

 ANTIC reads this display list and the display data using DMA (Direct Memory Access), then translates the result into a pixel data stream representing the playfield text and graphics.
 This stream then passes to GTIA which applies the playfield colors and incorporates Player/Missile graphics (sprites) for final output to a TV or composite monitor.
 Once the display list is set up, the display is generated without any CPU intervention.

 There are 15 character and bitmap modes.
 In low-resolution modes, 2 or 4 colors per display line can be set.
 In high-resolution mode, one color can be set per line, but the luminance values of the foreground and background can be adjusted.
-High resolution bitmap mode (320x192 graphics) produces NTSC artifacts which are "tinted" depending on the color values; it was normally impossible to get color with this mode on PAL machines.
+High resolution bitmap mode (320x192 graphics) produces NTSC composite artifact colors; these colors do not occur on PAL machines.

 For text modes, the character set data is pointed to by a register.
 It defaults to an address in ROM, but if pointed to RAM then a programmer can create custom characters.
 Depending on the text mode, this data can be on any 1K or 512 byte boundary.
 Additional registers flip all characters upside down and toggle inverse video.

+The ANTIC chip allows a variety of Playfield modes and widths, and the original Atari Operating System included with the Atari 800/400 computers provides easy access to a subset of these graphics modes.
+These are exposed to users through Atari BASIC via the "GRAPHICS" command and to some other languages via similar system calls.
+The later version of the OS used in the XL/XE computers added support for most of these "missing" graphics modes.